FezVrasta/snackbarjs/README.md

         <script src=snackbar.min.js></script>
     </body>

-Use it is easy as write:
+Using it is as easy as writing:

     <span data-toggle=snackbar data-content="This is my awesome snackbar!">Click me</span>